NetSuite Blogs

 If you have the need (or want) to evaluate in detail your ERP SaaS options before committing to NetSuite or another option, and explicitly ensure tight alignment to your business needs and drivers, then factor in professional services costs for a week or two in the Evaluation of business requirements and specifications to functionalities of the ERP SaaS options available.

-NetSuite cost for license are quoted as monthly charges per module (eg. Purchasing, Collections, Sales, etc.) and per number of users, but pre-paid annually.
+NetSuite cost for the license is quoted as monthly charges per module (eg. Purchasing, Collections, Sales, etc.) and per number of users, but pre-paid annually.
 You can prepay for more than a year to obtain discounts.
-Future versions/ releases are at no extra costs, and upgrades happen seamlessly in the background.
+Future versions/ releases are at no extra cost, and upgrades happen seamlessly in the background twice a year (every spring and fall).

 IT infrastructure costs / Hardware costs: these mainly apply to on-premise ERP systems/ applications where you have to purchase and operate your own physical servers and networks to run the ERP system and hire staff to operate and maintain such hardware.
 Since NetSuite is SaaS/ cloud-based, your annual license payments actually cover both software and hardware.